Financial Aid Student Responsibilities

 Definitions of Financial Aid Status

-- Probation Status: Students on probation have had an Appeal for Financial Aid Reinstatement approved and are required to follow specified conditions to maintain good standing.
-Failure to meet these conditions during the probationary period will result in becoming ineligible for financial aid for all future quarters.
+- Conditional Probation – students on conditional probation have had a “SAP Appeal” or “Appeal for Reinstatement of Aid” approved and are required to follow specified conditions of their reinstatement.
+Students are notified of their additional requirements.
+Failure to meet these conditions during the probationary period will result in becoming ineligible for financial aid for future quarters.
+At minimum, students must complete 100% of their attempted credits, earn a 2.0 or better quarterly GPA, and maintain a cumulative GPA of 2.0 or better during the conditional probation quarter(s).

 To fulfill your SAP requirements: